PHIL455 Topics in the Philosophy of Cognitive Science

 Prerequisites

 PHIL 441 (Philosophy of Perception), or PHIL451 (Philosophy of Mind), or 6 credits of Philosophy at the 200 level or above (excluding PHIL 220 and PHIL 320).
-Priority will also be given to 4th year Cogs majors and Philosophy majors.
+Priority will be given to 4th year Philosophy majors, 4th year Cogs majors, and students with background in cognitive science.
 If you don’t meet the prerequisite, you may request permission to take the course.
 Email me using the subject line “PHIL455 permission request”.